Veriqloud/ubqc_squidasm/README.md

 - Includes graphics displaying the success rate acquired through simulations

 #### 2.12 jupyter-notebook
-- Folder containing the files necessary to run the simulation in a jupyter notebook
+- Folder containing the files necessary to run the simulation in a jupyter notebook.
+Also contains instructions on how it's possible to run Shor's algorithm using the compiler.

 ## 3. Running the simulation
 Functioning versions of SquidASM [4] and NetQASM [5] on the user's side are required to run the simulation.
 To run the simulation, head to the directory in which the files are deposited.
 Using the consol, python run_ubqc.py can be used to run the simulation given the current settings provided in run_ubqc.py.
 Possible arguments include: